-We recommend that if possible, you take the 500-level courses first, with the exception of MGMT 510 for those who are taking four courses a semester.
+We recommend that if possible, you take the Essentials courses first and then complete the 500-level courses, with the exception of MGMT 510 for those who are taking four courses a semester.
 (Those taking a four-course sequence will be required to take MGMT 510 and BMIS 607 in the last semester along with MGMT 680 and MGMT 690.)
-All students accepted into the FSU MBA program will receive a handbook.
-This book will explain procedures, as well as give suggested sequences of study.